Estate Planning Documents to Update When Getting a Divorce

 If you have signed a power of attorney giving your spouse the authority to act as your agent, in most states this grant of power is revoked when either spouse files an action for divorce.
 Until the action for divorce is filed, the spouse can act using the power of attorney — this can be a very dangerous power.
 Note that unlike the will, the provision naming the spouse as a power of attorney is usually revoked when the divorce action is filed, not at the final decree.

 When a divorce action is filed, only the appointment of the spouse as agent in the power of attorney is revoked, the whole power of attorney is not revoked so the named successor agent can serve.
-If the power of attorney includes an appointment of the spouse as guardian, if a court appointed guardian is necessary, filing for divorce does not revoke that appointment.
+If the power of attorney includes an appointment of the spouse as guardian, if a court-appointed guardian is necessary, filing for divorce does not revoke that appointment.
 Instead, a court would have to decide if filing for divorce is a good reason not to appoint a spouse as a guardian.
 When the divorce becomes final, however, the appointment of the ex-spouse as guardian is revoked.

 Divorce and Your Living Will

 Another issue to think about during a pending divorce is health care issues.
 Have you remembered to change your living will and medical directive?
-It is unclear whether filing for divorce, or even being granted a final divorce decree, revokes the designation of a spouse as an agent under your medical directive.
-Arguably, the agent is the same as an agent under a power of attorney and under the law of most states an agent’s power is terminated when divorce is filed.
+It is unclear whether filing for divorce or even being granted a final divorce decree revokes the designation of a spouse as an agent under your medical directive.
+Arguably, the agent is the same as an agent under a power of attorney and under the law of most states, an agent’s power is terminated when divorce is filed.

 If an ex-spouse is designated as a beneficiary on a life insurance policy, annuity contract, pension, profit-sharing plan, or other contractual arrangement providing for payments to the spouse, most state laws provide that any designation which was revocable at the time of death is ineffective and the beneficiary designation is construed as if the ex-spouse had predeceased.
 If the designation or a separate contract (such as a property settlement agreement) provides that the designation is to remain in effect even after the divorce, then the designation remains effective,

 Note that the financial institution involved will not know whether or not there has been a divorce.
-If the ex-spouse claims the benefit as named beneficiary, most state laws specifically provide that the paying company shall have no liability.
+If the ex-spouse claims the benefit as the named beneficiary, most state laws specifically provide that the paying company shall have no liability.
 The ex-spouse, of course, is liable but as is always the case with financial liability, one can only recover funds if the defendant still has the funds and has not spent them.

 If you are considering divorce or are in the process of getting a divorce, it is important to discuss your needs with a trusted estate attorney so that you can guarantee that you and your estate are protected.